Where is the Pre-Health Office?

 What happens once I’ve completed all of the above?

-Once we have your autobiographical packet and you’ve met with the pre-health advisor a letter is drafted and sent to Committee for final editing.
+Once we have your autobiographical packet and you’ve met with the Pre-Health advisor, a letter is written and transmitted after you have submitted your online application.
 The letter is then finalized and ready to be sent via mail or electronically.

 How soon will my letter be ready after the interview with the advisor?